 If you intend on using your yoga swing on a daily basis then it is much more feasible to leave it in position but if there are occasions where they swing will be out of use for long periods – perhaps during times where you are on vacation or not able to practice for one reason or another, taking the materials down will preserve them.

-Once you have successfully installed the yoga silk, swing or trapeze the fun can begin.
+Once you have successfully installed the yoga swing or hammock the fun can begin.
 It’s time to start experimenting with your home yoga workout.
 But, there are some points to keep in mind as you master the art of acro yoga.